swarmzilla/swarm3k/monitoring.md

 - Collection interval is set to 1 minute resolution (expecting 150k containers) to reduce the amount of data and speed up Kibana queries (less data points).
 - Metrics and Logs are tagged with swarm specific tags from "docker info", like NodeID, ServiceID, Swarm labels, ...
 - Collection of "docker info"
-- TODO: Node metrics like cpu/mem/IO are curently not stored in Logsene, we will fix this in the next days.

 # Installation